Small earthquake strikes southern California - ExBulletin

 Small earthquake strikes southern California

-Southern Californians felt a small earthquake near downtown Los Angeles Sunday morning.
+Los Angeles, California (AFP) – A small earthquake near downtown Los Angeles on Sunday morning was felt widely across southern California.

 The 3.6-magnitude quake struck shortly after 7 a.m. and had its epicenter a mile southeast of the Boyle Heights neighborhood, according to the US Geological Survey.